akeed/akeed.github.io/_posts/blog/2014-11-28-godatadriven-at-shug-spotify.md

 date: 2014-11-28T11:41:15+01:00
 ---

-Nice talk by Friso van Vollenhove and Andrew Snare from GoDataDriven.com - including using spark (using IPyNB when demoing).
+Nice talk by Friso van Vollenhoven and Andrew Snare from GoDataDriven.com - including using spark (using IPyNB when demoing).

 See slides [here][godatadriven-shug-slides]